TetsuyaMurata/target-driven-navigation-based-on-transformer/README.md

-# Object Memory Transformer for Object Goal Navigation
+# Target Driven Navigation Based On Transformer
 This is repo is a fork of [Jkulhanek work](https://github.com/jkulhanek/visual-navigation-agent-pytorch)

 ## Introduction